 In 1926 Macready made his Broadway debut in "The Scarlet Letter".
 His Broadway career would extend to 1958, entailing 15 plays--mainly dramas but also some comedies--with the lion's share of roles in the 1930s.
 His Shakespearean run included the lead as Benedick in "Much Ado About Nothing" (1927), "Macbeth" (1928) and "Romeo and Juliet" (1934), with Broadway legend Katharine Cornell.
 He co-starred with her again in "The Barretts of Wimpole Street" and with with Helen Hayes in "Victoria Regina" twice (1936 and 1937).

-Macready stayed busy into the 1960s, mainly in TV roles. he had a three-year run as Martin Peyton in the hit series Peyton Place (1964), the first prime-time soap opera and a launching pad for many a young rising star of the time.
-His film roles became fewer, but there were some good ones--the Yul Brynner adventure period piece Taras Bulba (1962) and la meaty role as an advisor to US Prlesident Fredric March attempting to stop a coup by a right-wing general played by Burt Lancaster in the gripping Seven Days in May (1964).
-His next-to-last film appearance was as a very human Cordell Hull, Secretary of State, in Universal's splashy, big=budget but somewhat uneven story of Pearl Harbor, Tora!
+Macready stayed busy into the 1960s, mainly in TV roles.
+He had a three-year run as Martin Peyton in the hit series Peyton Place (1964), the first prime-time soap opera and a launching pad for many a young rising star of the time.
+His film roles became fewer, but there were some good ones--the Yul Brynner adventure period piece Taras Bulba (1962) and a meaty role as an advisor to US Prlesident Fredric March attempting to stop a coup by a right-wing general played by Burt Lancaster in the gripping Seven Days in May (1964).
+His next-to-last film appearance was as a very human Cordell Hull, Secretary of State, in Universal's splashy, big-budget but somewhat uneven story of Pearl Harbor, Tora!
 Tora!
 Tora!
 (1970).

 - IMDb Mini Biography By: William McPeak (qv's & corrections by A. Nonymous)